tkrebs/ep3-bs/README.md

 ## Architecture

-The system is based on the well-known LAMP stack (Linux, Apache 2, MySQL 5+, PHP 5.6+) and the powerful [Zend Framework 2](http://framework.zend.com/) (2.5).
+The system is based on the well-known LAMP stack (Linux, Apache 2, MySQL 5+, PHP 8.1+) and the powerful [Zend Framework 2](http://framework.zend.com/) (2.5).

-It is compatible with PHP version up to and including 7.4.
-We are currently working on an upgrade of the underlying Zend Framework to make it compatible with PHP 8.0.
+Since version 1.8.0, it is compatible with (and requires) PHP version 8.1 or higher.

-Dependencies are managed with [composer](https://getcomposer.org/).
+Dependencies are managed with [Composer](https://getcomposer.org/).

 The source code is version controlled with [Git](http://git-scm.com/) and hosted at [GitHub](https://github.com/).